-These humanities scholars and programming librarians lead the development of new reading and discussion series inspired by W.K.
+These humanities scholars and programming librarians led the development of new reading and discussion series inspired by W.K.
 Kellogg Foundation's TRHT process.
-Each new series will engage libraries, community partners and underserved teen audiences in reading and discussing three theme-related books and participating in programs led by a racial healing practitioner.
-The project will engage local communities in racial healing and change efforts that address present inequities linked to historic and contemporary beliefs in racial hierarchy.
+Each series engaged libraries, community partners and underserved teen audiences in reading and discussing three theme-related books and participating in programs led by a racial healing practitioner.
+The project engaged local communities in racial healing and change efforts to address present inequities linked to historic and contemporary beliefs in racial hierarchy.

-Maria Sachiko Cecire is Director of the Center for Experimental Humanities and Assistant Professor of Literature at Bard College in New York.
+Maria Sachiko Cecire is Director of the Center for Experimental Humanities and Associate Professor of Literature at Bard College in New York.
 Her areas of specialization include children's literature and youth culture, media and digital studies, and medieval literature and its afterlives.
 Prior to joining Bard’s faculty in 2010, she taught at Oxford University.
 Maria holds a Bachelor of Arts from the University of Chicago, as well as a Master of Studies and a Doctor of Philosophy from the University of Oxford.
-Her book Re-Enchanted: The Rise of Children’s Fantasy Literature in the Twentieth Century is forthcoming from the University of Minnesota Press in 2019.
-Her other publications include Space and Place in Children’s Literature, 1789-Present, which she co-edited with Hannah Field, Kavita Mudan Finn, and Malini Roy; articles in journals such as Studies in Ethnicity and Nationalism, The Journal of Children's Literature Studies, Medieval English Theatre; and essays in collected volumes including The Disney Middle Ages, Anglo-Saxon Culture and the Modern Imagination, and an upcoming volume of Debates in the Digital Humanities.
+Her book Re-Enchanted: The Rise of Children’s Fantasy Literature in the Twentieth Century was published by the University of Minnesota Press in 2019.
+Other publications include Space and Place in Children’s Literature, 1789-Present, which she co-edited with Hannah Field, Kavita Mudan Finn, and Malini Roy; articles in journals such as Studies in Ethnicity and Nationalism, The Journal of Children's Literature Studies, Medieval English Theatre; and essays in collected volumes including The Disney Middle Ages, Anglo-Saxon Culture and the Modern Imagination, and Debates in the Digital Humanities.
 She received a Rhodes Scholarship in 2006.

 |Susana M. Morris is an Associate Professor of Literature, Media and Communication at the Georgia Institute of Technology in Atlanta and co-founder of the popular feminist blog, The Crunk Feminist Collective.
 Susana is the author of "Close Kin and Distant Relatives: The Paradox of Respectability in Black Women’s Literature" (UVA Press 2014) and co-editor, with Brittney C. Cooper and Robin M. Boylorn, of the anthology, "The Crunk Feminist Collection" (Feminist Press 2017).
 Susana is also series editor, along with Kinitra D. Brooks, of the book series "New Suns: Race, Gender, and Sexuality in the Speculative," published at The Ohio State University Press.
 Currently, she is a Digital Integrative Liberal Arts Center Fellow at Georgia Tech working on her latest book project, "Electric Ladies: Black Women, Afrofuturism, and Feminism."|